marui-neko/CUFontPatcher/README.md

 > 📝
 > A pre-compiled font asset based on **Unifont** is included in this package by default.
 > If you want to add and use your own custom fonts, you will need to create a **TextMeshPro Font Asset** using the Unity.
+> The 'Language_full.txt' file in the repository covers all the characters used in the game, so please use it when creating the font assets.

 ***